drupal-deconstructed/drupal-7-deconstructed/README.md

 ## FAQ

 <dl>
+  <dt>Who is this book for?</dt>
+  <dd>Any developer who has ever wanted to know how Drupal works.</dd>

+  <dt>Do I have to be an expert to understand it?</dt>
+  <dd>No. As long as you have a basic understanding of the basics (nodes, blocks, users, roles, etc.) then it should make sense for the most part.</dd>

   <dt>Is this going to end up as a book or a blog series or what?</dt>
   <dd>I don't know yet.
 Suggestions welcome.
 Maybe Leanpub?</dd>